 06 Oct 1973 > Columbo Yogurt Formula B Challenge Cup at Watkins Glen

-Apart from these, the only Formula B in the US in 1973 was at Divisional and Regional level within the SCCA amateur structure.
+Apart from these, the only Formula B racing in the US in 1973 was at Divisional and Regional level within the SCCA amateur structure.
 Ken Duclos won the NEDiv title for the second successive year and the third in four.
 Jim Grob won in SEDiv for the third year in succession.
 Chuck Dietrich's title was his fourth, his others having come in 1967, 1968 and 1971.
 Bill Middleton retained the NoPac title.
 None would be described as young hotshoes, and the brightest young talents were having to move up to F5000 or look over the border at the flourishing Canadian Formula B series.